thomaspinckney3/cs4501/Project2.md

 }
 ```

-The latest stable MySQL release (5.7.17) has also been tested to be compatible with future projects in the class.
-To use the updated MySQL image, use the image name "mysql:5.7.17".

 A note on code layout: it should look something like this.
 This is the same directory structure you get when when you use the standard Django `startproject`, `startapp` commands.